AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 ## Code an email template

-After a template is designed it is coded using HTML and inline CSS.
+After a template is designed, it is coded using HTML and inline CSS.
 The code should be clean and responsive for various devices.

 See [Template examples](/help/user-guide/content/customize-template.md#template-examples).